Amtrak & Via Rail Canada User Guide

 to break journey at Jasper.

-Mountaineer Railtours offers deluxe tour trains from Calgary Vancouver via Kamloops (or vice-versa) using the former
+Mountaineer Railtours offers deluxe (and expensive) tour trains from Vancouver to Calgary via Kamloops (or vice-versa) using the former

 Travellers overnight in Kamloops for maximum scenery.